 “I won’t have my daughter left out for them to get,” Mrs. McBride turned her head to watch the flame burn out.

 “Leave me out for whom to get?”
-Friedel began to ask, but the smell of the herb loomed so strongly in the air that Friedel felt sick to her stomach.
+Friedel asked, but the smell of the herb loomed so strongly in the air that she felt sick to her stomach.
 “Mom?
 Mom…?”
 She clung to the shape of her mother on the bed as her entire world blurred and began to spin. “… I don’t understand.
 What did you do?”
 She fell back against the wall and onto her rear end as her nails dug into the floor.
 Faster and faster.
-“Please… someone help me!”
+“Please… someone, help me!”

 Before she knew it, the room was empty.
-The room stopped spinning and her vision cleared.
+It stopped spinning and her vision cleared.
 As she looked around, she noticed her body was gone and she was completely alone.
 She rose and wobbled on her feet despite her lingering disorientation.

 She felt a breeze rush past her.
-Her stomach churned again, and she closed her eyes until she heard.
-“Be careful, you wouldn’t want to hit your head,” someone advised.
+Her stomach churned again, and she closed her eyes until she heard, “Be careful, you wouldn’t want to hit your head.”

 She threw herself back against the wall.
 “Who are you?”

 “Do not be afraid,” the woman continued softly, “your discomfort should subside.
 It does tend to be a difficult transition for new souls.
 Feel free to take a moment.
 We have all the time in the world.”